 DIRECTOR NOMINEE SKILLS MATRIX Number of Directors (/6) Skill/Experience Extensive Experience Some/Limited Experience Public Company Board Experience Prior experience as a board member of a publicly listed company (other than the Company) and knowledge of public company regulatory compliance.
 5 - Mining Industry Experience Knowledge of the mining industry, market and business imperatives, international regulatory environment and stakeholder management.
-6 - Mergers & Acquisitions 4 1 Experience in mergers and acquisitions.
-4 1
+6 - Mergers & Acquisitions Experience in mergers and acquisitions.
+4 - Mining Finance 4 2

-DIRECTOR NOMINEE SKILLS MATRIX Number of Directors (/6) Skill/Experience Extensive Experience Some/Limited Experience Mining Finance 4 1 Experience in finance for the mining industry.
-4 1 Joint Ventures 4 1 Experience negotiating and operating in a joint venture environment.
-4 1 International Experience Experience working in an organization that has business in one or more developing nations.
-6 - Dealing with Governments Experience in, or a good understanding of, the workings of governments and public policy domestically and internationally.
-3 1 Executive Experience Experience working as a senior officer of a publicly listed company or major organization.
-5 - Legal Experience on legal matters with a publicly listed company or major organization including drafting and negotiating contracts, conducting financings, dealing with regulatory bodies on securities, corporate or other regulatory matters. - 5 Corporate Governance Knowledge of good corporate governance practices and policies and experience in implementing them.
-5 1 Financial Literacy The ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues faced by the Company, or experience in financial accounting and reporting and corporate finance (familiarity with internal financial controls and IFRS).
+DIRECTOR NOMINEE SKILLS MATRIX Number of Directors (/6) Skill/Experience Extensive Experience Some/Limited Experience Experience in finance for the mining industry.
+Joint Ventures Experience negotiating and operating in a joint venture environment.
+3 2 International Experience Experience working in an organization that has business in one or more developing nations.
+6 - Mining Technical Experience Professional geologist or mining or geological engineer or otherwise has sufficient expertise to comprehend and evaluate technical issues.
+3 1 Dealing with Governments Experience in, or a good understanding of, the workings of governments and public policy domestically and internationally.
+4 1 Executive Experience Experience working as a senior officer of a publicly listed company or major organization.
+5 - Legal Experience on legal matters with a publicly listed company or major organization including drafting and negotiating contracts, conducting financings, dealing with regulatory bodies on securities, corporate or other regulatory matters.
+1 4 Corporate Governance Knowledge of good corporate governance practices and policies and experience in implementing them.
+5 - Financial Literacy The ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues faced by the Company, or experience in financial accounting and reporting and corporate finance (familiarity with internal financial controls and IFRS).
 5 - Risk Management Experience in overseeing policies and processes to identify a resource company's principal business risks and to confirm that appropriate systems are in place to mitigate these risks.
-6 - Royalty Company Experience 2 1 Experience working inside or on the board of a royalty company.
+6 - Royalty Company Experience 4 Experience working inside or on the board of a royalty company.
 2 1 Business Judgment Track record of leveraging own experience and wisdom in making sound strategic and operational business decisions, demonstrates business acumen and a mindset for risk oversight.
 6 -

 DIRECTOR NOMINEE SKILLS MATRIX Number of Directors (/6) Skill/Experience Extensive Experience Some/Limited Experience Environmental, Social and Governance Understanding and experience with corporate social and environmental responsibility practices and the constituents involved in sustainable development policies.
-4 2 Media Relations Experience in dealing with the media on matters relating to operations and public relations issues.
-3 2 Human Resources Prior or current experience in executive compensation and the oversight of succession planning, talent planning and retention programs.
-6 -
+4 1 Media Relations Experience in dealing with the media on matters relating to operations and public relations issues.
+1 5 Human Resources Prior or current experience in executive compensation and the oversight of succession planning, talent planning and retention programs.
+5 1